-"Affiliate" means any entity in which the Participant own indirectly, at least 50% of the voting stock or equity. s or controls, directly or "Affiliate" means the member companies of [consortium]
+"Affiliate" means any entity in which the Pa rticipant owns or r controls, directly or indirectly, at least 50% of th e voting stock of r equity.

-and any entity designated by such a member company, in which the member company owns or controls, directly or indirectly, at least 50% of the voting stock or equity.
+"Affiliate" means the member companies of \\\\\ [consortium] and any entity designated by such a member company, in which the member company owns or controls, directly or indirectly, at least 50% of the voting stock or equity.